 He rolled his eyes.
 “They’re not chasing us right now, obviously.
 Damn, Cheese Fry, calm your tits.”

 I was going to murder him.
 I was going to murder him so hard.
 “I’m going to kill you when we get home, later,” I vowed, crossing my arms and scowling.
-“I’ll knock you out, drag you to the shed, starve you nearly half to second-death, and wait for you to beg to die before I stake the miserable life out of you.
+“I’ll knock you out, drag you to the shed, starve you, and wait for you to beg to die before I stake your miserable dead heart.
 You won’t ever see it coming.”

 “Great job warning me about your upcoming assassination attempt, then,” Scott criticized, and hit the gas to lurch forward in the line only slam on the breaks a second later, causing my posture to falter as I reached for a handle to brace myself.

 I covered my mouth and started to feel nauseous again.
 “N-nope, don’t . . .
 Do that,” I warned, feeling my mouth water in preparation.
 I closed my eyes and breathed slow.

 Scott’s voice was strident as he warned, “Don’t you dare throw up in this car!”

 “I’ll aim for your lap,” I promised and glared at him as hard as I could.
 He glared right back, but didn’t lurch forward again, so that was a win for me.
 We were even.